NLnetLabs/krill/doc/development/04_es_krill.md

 ```

 In a nutshell, we use the event listeners for two things:
-- Trigger that the `CaObjects` for a CA gets an updated Manifest and CRL (pre-save)
+- Trigger that the `CaObjects` for a CA gets an updated Manifest and CRL (pre-save).
-- Trigger that follow-up tasks are put on the `Scheduler`, based on events
+- Trigger that follow-up tasks are put on the `Scheduler`, based on events.

 As discussed in issue: https://github.com/NLnetLabs/krill/issues/1182
 it would be best to remove the `PreSaveEventListener` trait and do everything